moby/moby/docs/sources/articles/networking.md

     separate and unique network interface namespace, there are no physical interfaces with which this name could collide.

-4. Set the interface's mac address according to the `--mac-address` parameter or generate a random one.
+4. Set the interface's MAC address according to the `--mac-address` parameter or generate a random one.

 5. Give the container's `eth0` a new IP address from within the bridge's range of network addresses, and set its default route to the IP address that the Docker host owns on the bridge.
 If available the IP address is generated from the MAC address.
-This prevents arp cache invalidation problems, when a new container comes up with an IP used in the past by another container with another MAC.
+This prevents ARP cache invalidation problems, when a new container comes up with an IP used in the past by another container with another MAC.